-As Seligman notes: Well-being, not happiness, is the topic of positive psychology.
+As Martin Seligman, pioneer of Positive Psychology, notes: Well-being, not happiness, is the topic of positive psychology.
 The goal of positive psychology in well-being theory is to increase the amount of flourishing in your own life and on the planet.
 Well-being has five measurable elements (PERMA).
 No one element defines well-being, but each contributes to it.